ChinaFile/Locknet/content/additional-materials/notes-on-china.md

 The effort need to retain ultimate moral authority can also explains why the Party-state permits just five approved religions within China, and then only under government supervision, why it is extremely wary of foreign NGOs and just as worried about the potential of domestic NGOs and other civil society actors to provide public goods.

-## How Ddoes the Party Jjustify its Rrule?
+## How Does the Party Justify its Rrule?

 The Chinese Communist Party has always claimed to represent “the People.”
 Its military arm is called the People’s Liberation Army, and after the Communists formally took power in 1949, China’s official name was changed to the People’s Republic of China.
 But there are few ways for ordinary people to participate in China’s governance and political process, unless they join the Communist Party.
 There are no popular elections for the most powerful offices (like the Presidency), the primacy of the Communist party is written into the constitution, and there are few ways for citizens to hold the government accountable.